API routes, methods and responses

 For all the routes listed below, the API response has the following failure status codes:

-• 401 UNAUTHORIZED: if the user does not have the rights to access the data.
+401 UNAUTHORIZED: if the user does not have the rights to access the data.403 FORBIDDEN: if the user is not authenticated to the API.404 NOT FOUND: if the url is not found.

 As explained in the introduction, Concrete Datastore consumes a datamodel definition in order to generate an API giving acess to the instances of the datastore.
 For each model, Concrete Datastore generates andpoints that allow a user to perform CRUD methods.
 This endpoint is a kebab-case (lower case with hyphens) of the model's name.
 For example if you have a model named MyModel, the API endpoint will be my-model.